KaiNorberg/PatchworkOS/README.md

 Second, it defines a `_module_procedure()` function.
 This function serves as the entry point for the module and will be called by the kernel to notify the module of events, for example the module being loaded or a device attached.
 On the load event, it will print using the kernels logging system `"Hello, World!"`, resulting in the message being readable from `/dev/klog`.

 Finally, it defines the modules information.
-This information is, in order, the name of the module, the author of the module (thats you), a short description of the module, the module version, the licence of the module, and finally a list of "device types", in this case just `BOOT_ALWAYS`, but more could be added by separating them with a semicolon (`;`).
+This information is, from left to right, the name of the module, the author of the module (that's you), a short description of the module, the module version, the license of the module, and finally a list of "device types", in this case just `BOOT_ALWAYS`, but more could be added by separating them with a semicolon (`;`).

 The list of device types is what causes the kernel to actually load the module.
-I will avoid going into to much detail (you can check the documentation for that), but I will explain it briefly.
+I will avoid going into too much detail (you can check the documentation for that), but I will explain it briefly.

-The module loader itself has no idea what these type strings actually are, but subsytems within the kernel can specify that "a device of the type represented by this string is now available", the module loader can then load either one or all modules that have specified in their list of device types that it can handle the specified type.
+The module loader itself has no idea what these type strings actually are, but subsystems can specify that "a device of the type represented by this string is now available", the module loader can then load either one or all modules that have specified in their list of device types that it can handle the specified type.
 This means that any new subsystem, ACPI, USB, PCI, etc, can implement dynamic module loading using whatever types they want.

 So what is `BOOT_ALWAYS`?
-It is the type of a special device that the kernel will pretend to "attach" during boot.
+It is the type of special device that the kernel will pretend to "attach" during boot.
 In this case, it simply causes our hello module to be loaded during boot.

 For more information, check the [Module Doxygen Documentation](https://kainorberg.github.io/PatchworkOS/html/dd/d41/group__kernel__module.html).

 ## Everything is a File

-PatchworkOS strictly follows the "everything is a file" philosophy in a way similar to Plan9, this can often result in unorthodox APIs or seem over complicated at first, but the goal is to provide a simple and consistent interface for all kernel subsystems.
+PatchworkOS strictly follows the "everything is a file" philosophy in a way inspired by Plan9, this can often result in unorthodox APIs that seem overcomplicated at first, but the goal is to provide a simple, consistent and most importantly composable interface for all kernel subsystems, more on this later.

 Included below are some examples to familiarize yourself with the concept.